In a hurry? Here are the key takeaways:

 Seized Engine

-Alright, engines don’t seize randomly overnight.
-However, if you were driving and it rattled to a sudden stop, it may have locked up.
+Alright, engines don’t seize arbitrarily overnight.
+However, if you were driving and it rattled to an abrupt stop, it may have locked up.
 You might have noticed a temperature spike beforehand.

 Many things could have caused your seized engine, such as a lack of coolant or motor oil.
 It basically means you’re not going anywhere.
 The only fix is an engine replacement.